Open Positions

 Postdoctoral Research Associates

-The School of Nursing is pleased to invite applications for two (2) Postdoctoral Research Associate positions.
+The School of Nursing is pleased to invite applications a Postdoctoral Research Associate positions.
 Ideal Postdoctoral Research candidates will have completed a Ph.D. in nursing or a related field in the past two years; nurses with prior experience in pain, maternal-child health, or health disparities are encouraged to apply.
 Grant writing experience is preferred.
 Postdoctoral research associates may have access to datasets and may be able to propose and lead their own research aligned with grant priorities.
 The fellowships are available as early as July 1, 2022, with an initial tenure of 12 months.

 Apply